What Copenhagen Fashion Week Taught Me About Getting Dressed

 On The Runway & Streets: Flip-flops

-The shoe of the summer isn’t going anywhere.
-On the runway, flip-flops brought ease to elevated looks.
+The shoe of the season isn’t going anywhere.
+On the runway, flip flops brought ease to elevated looks.
 On the streets, they lent a nonchalance to showgoers’ outfits — your most effortless finish with slip dresses, linen pants, and beyond.

 On the Streets: Skull Caps